radar/rboard/README.markdown

 **Please note:** by no means is integration into an existing site easy.
 Rails apps are not made to be pluginable.
 I am waiting for Rails 3 so I can engine-ize rboard and ideally it'll Just Work.
 Until that magical day of pixies, unicorns, puppies and higher wages, I have no suggestions other than to try it yourself and write about it.
 I am available most of the time via email.
 I do not bite.
 We'll be BFF if you want to use my project.

 **There is an easy non-integration way though**: Run rboard as a separate app on a subdomain for your app and point it to the same database.
 You may wish to customize the user model to use whatever method you authenticate with, since there's a high proabability you're using a separate method to what I am.
+This process is made easy by the inclusion of the `Rboard::UserExtension` and `Rboard::Permissions` modules into any `User` class.
+You should be able to just remove rboard's `User` class and replace it with your own if you see fit.

 ## Contributors